cloudflare/workers-sdk/.changeset/wet-taxis-share.md

 "miniflare": patch
 ---

-fix: make the magic proxy able to proxy objects containing functions
+fix: Allow the magic proxy to proxy objects containing functions

+This was previously prevented but this change removes that restriction.